Trümmerfrau: Bremen

 In May 2005, the Bremen organisation Friedensforum initiated a two-hour meeting under the motto Mother's Day – in a different way.
-Additionally to various activities like music performances or discussion groups etc., a Trümmerfrau and a pupil met for public discussion.
+Additionally to various activities such as music performances or discussion groups etc., a Trümmerfrau and a pupil met for public discussion.

 Chemnitz

-In 2001, due to an initiative of the 1998-founded club Verein figürliches Glockenspiel im Alten Rathaus-Turm zu Chemnitz e.V together with the support of numerous donors, a carillon with a total number of 25 bells was installed.
+In 2001, due to an initiative of the 1998-founded club Verein figürliches Glockenspiel im Alten Rathaus-Turm zu Chemnitz e.V and with the support of numerous donors, a carillon with 25 bells was installed.
 Three times a day the six figures, each one metre tall, come out of the tower.
-One of them is shaped like a Trümmerfrau.
-The rubble woman has a brick on her knee which she holds with her left hand; in her right hand she has a hammer.
+One of them represents a Trümmerfrau, holding a brick on her knee with her left hand, and a hammer in her right hand.
 The figures were designed by the sculptor Johannes (Hannes) Schulze from Plauen and forged by the bell foundry Rudolf Perner Karlsruhe und Passau.

 Fashion

-In the years of 1945 to 1946, fashion in Berlin began to change at a very quick rate, so fast that it was shortly thereafter labeled the fashion capital.
+In 1945 and 1946, fashion in Berlin began to change very quickly, and it was soon labeled the fashion capital.
 During the war, women sold just about everything they owned for food.
 The stockings on their legs and carpets in their homes could be exchanged for a sack of potatoes.
-Once the Allied soldiers arrived and the long process of clearing the rubble began, the Trümmerfrauen realized that they could continue to sell the objects they found in other buildings during this time.
+Once the Allied soldiers arrived and the long process of clearing the rubble began, the Trümmerfrauen realized that they could continue to sell the objects they found in other buildings.
 A large number of rags were pulled out from beneath the debris.
 A few of the old shop owners pulled out their sewing machines and began to stitch the rags together into dresses.
-The dresses were titled, "Lumpenkleider", meaning "rag dresses".
+The dresses were titled Lumpenkleider, meaning "rag dresses".

 There were three reasons for the creation of the dresses.
-First, they gave a sense of normalcy and hope that things would one day go back to how they were.
+First, they gave a sense of normalcy and hope that things would one day go back to how they had been.
 Second, dresses immediately after the war served aesthetic purposes, in other words making the women more appealing to the Allied soldiers.
 Third, dresses were worth 10,000–20,000 Reichsmarks each.

-The German word "Fräulein" (at the time) defined a woman that fraternized with a soldier, an act that was strictly forbidden during the war.
+The German word Fräulein (at the time) defined a woman that fraternized with a soldier, an act that was strictly forbidden during the war.
 Upon the war's end, the women had run out of items to barter for food, so they resorted to trading themselves.
-If a woman could attract the attention of an Allied soldier, she was likely to receive payment in the form of food or in some cases, protection from other men.
+If a woman could attract the attention of an Allied soldier, she was likely to receive payment in the form of food, or in some cases protection from other men.
 Fortunate women possessed rag dresses that made them much better at attracting Allied soldiers.
-The strategy was so beneficial that people began to make many garments out of "mitgebrachten stoffen" – "salvaged material".
+The strategy was so beneficial that people began to make many garments out of mitgebrachten Stoffen – "salvaged material".
 Eventually, many women attained dresses and used prostitution, then tolerated, as a night job while clearing rubble during the day.
 The busy nights led to a growing entertainment industry of many cabarets and bars in Berlin.